-The leveling system control panel is located in the tip-out panel on the lower right dash.
+The leveling system control panel is located on the dash.

-Leveling System Control Panel
+Leveling System Control Panel (Located on dash) -Typical View

 See the Leveling System Operator Manual in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.